ArduPilot/ardupilot_wiki/common/source/docs/common-auxiliary-functions.rst

    <td><strong>Sailboat Motor 3Pos Switch</strong></td>
    <td>

-This three position switch controls the Sailboat motor.
-Motor is always used when high, never used when low, and as needed, otherwise.
+This 3-position switch controls the Sailboat motor.
+The motor is always used when high, never used when low, and as needed, otherwise.

 .. raw:: html